Morte Cucina

-Morte Cucina (ครัวสาว), is a 2025 Thai culinary thriller drama film written and directed by Pen-ek Ratanaruang.
+Morte Cucina (ครัวสาว), is a 2025 Thai thriller drama film written and directed by Pen-ek Ratanaruang.
 The film follows Sao, a highly skilled cook scarred by a tragic past, now works as a waitress at a Bangkok restaurant.

 It had its premiere on 23 September 2025 as the opening film of Culinary Zinema section of the 73rd San Sebastián International Film Festival.
 It had its Asian Premiere at the 38th Tokyo International Film Festival on 28 October 2025 in International competition vying for Tokyo Grand Prix.

 Synopsis

 Sao, a talented cook working as a waitress in Bangkok, lives a quiet life despite a painful history.
 Her world changes when she unexpectedly meets the man responsible for her past trauma.
 Determined to confront him, Sao uses her culinary skills to carefully plan and carry out her revenge.